Photo by Nigel Wang

 About Us

 Gravity opened in 2017 with the goal of creating a safe and fun space where we can bring the joy of aerial arts to everyone that walks through our doors.
 At Gravity Aerial Arts we work hard to cultivate an environment where everyone feels welcome!
-We believe that the transfer of knowledge is best done by creating a community environment to learn and teach in.
+We believe that the transfer of knowledge is best done in a supportive community environment.

 Our instructors are always learning new aerial skills, and the studio hosts workshops with guest instructors from across the world!
 We work with the Denver circus community and the community at large to bring in new perspectives and skills to share with our students.